 I would do best in a home, not an apartment.
 I can get very vocal at times if I hear noises I don't like or see people outside.
 But I love people once I get the chance to meet them!
 I know how to sit, lay down and shake.
 My foster mom says I am very smart.

 I am on a special food from the vet that helps me with my sensitive tummy and skin.
 My new owner will need to keep me on that food and take me to the vet for regular checkups to make sure my tummy and skin stay healthy.

-If you are interested in adopting Precious please submit an adoption application located on our website, www.coloradocaninerescue.org.
-We are asking for a $175.00 adoption donation for Precious.
+If you are interested in adopting Cream, please submit an adoption application on our website coloradocaninerescue.org.
+We are asking for a $175 adoption donation.
+He is neutered, up to date on vaccinations, and microchipped.
 Please note, CCR cannot guarantee the breed composition or ages of our dogs as we usually have no history prior to them entering the shelter.

 Your message has been sent to Colorado Canine Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.